Back to Blog

 Google Business Profile (GBP) is the most underutilized marketing channel for contractors.
 When a homeowner searches "kitchen remodeling contractor near me," GBP listings appear at the top of results.
 Listings with video get significantly more clicks than those without.

-Upload your best transformation videos directly to your GBP listing.
-Google allows video up to 30 seconds, which is enough for a 2 to 3 stage transformation.
+Upload your best video ads directly to your GBP listing.
+Google allows video up to 30 seconds, which is more than enough for a 10-second AI video ad of a completed space.
 This video appears when potential clients find you in Maps or Search, giving them an immediate visual of your work quality before they even visit your website.

 GBP video optimization:

-• Upload at least 3 transformation videos (one per major project type -- kitchen, bathroom, exterior)
+• Upload at least 3 video ads (one per major project type -- kitchen, bathroom, exterior)

 • Name the video file descriptively before uploading (e.g., "kitchen-remodel-before-after-2026.mp4")